-- Industry Trade Organizations – Contact all trade organizations to which the manufacturer belongs in search of any foreign market data or contacts that may be made available.
+- Industry Trade Organizations – It is advisable to contact all trade organizations to which the manufacturer belongs in search of any foreign market data or contacts that may be made available.

-- USA Trade Online – An excellent source of trade data (export and import) based on the HS and Schedule B code systems.
+- USA Trade Online – An excellent source of trade data (import and export) based on the HS and Schedule B code systems.

-- Determine through the USA Trade Online website if the US has a trade surplus or deficit with that product, and determine if the trends are positive or negative.
+- Determine through trade statistics if the US has a trade surplus or deficit with that product, and determine if the trends are positive or negative. http://www.usatradeonline.gov/

-- Determine with these trade statistics to what export markets your product is shipped.
+- Determine with those same trade statistics to what export markets your product is shipped.

 - Determine how price competitive your product is in those select foreign markets against locally provided similar goods.
 Effort to involve determining freight and finance costs and any applicable duties and taxes.

 After selecting which markets to enter, identifying the right foreign partner is a crucial part to successful export development.
-Identifying the right size distributor or sales representative capable of covering the targeted foreign markets that is financially sound, has a history of selling within your target industry and does not carry a competing line, are all crucial questions in assessing the best-fit for a foreign distribution partner.
-Click here to view a typical agent questionnaire.
+Identifying the right size distributor or sales representative capable of covering the foreign market that is financially sound, has a history of selling within your target industry and does not carry a competing line, are all crucial questions in assessing the best-fit for a foreign distribution partner.
+Click on the link to download a typical questionnaire

 Direct Export: A company engages in dialogue, quotations and sales directly with foreign buyers, distributors and sales representatives established in the foreign markets.
 Advantages of this style of export is that it allows for greater control by the company along with internal knowledge of their export customer base.
 Disadvantages include a greater portion of in-house export market knowledge is required, including added in-house staff time spent to maintain foreign market penetration.